giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ---

-## 3. Difference from the reference paper
+## 3. Generalization to longitudinally varying sections

-In the reference formulation, the beam cross-section is constant along x and the material gradation is prescribed analytically over the transverse coordinates.
+In the constant-section formulation, the beam cross-section does not vary along \(x\), while the sectional geometry and constitutive properties are defined over the transverse coordinates.

 For the FGM case considered in the paper, Young's modulus is written as an analytical function of y and $z$.